nzilbb/elicitspeechweb/cordova/README.md

 Available projects are in the "projects" subdirectory.
 To create a new
 project:

 1. Create a new subdirectory in "projects":

- mkdir projects/myproj
+`mkdir projects/myproj`

 2. Copy into it the files from the "default" project:

- cp projects/default/* projects/myproj
+`cp projects/default/* projects/myproj`

 3. Edit the files in your new subdirectory to suit your project configuration.

 4. Select your new project for building:

- ./set-project.sh myproj
+`./set-project.sh myproj`

+### Building for deployment built in to LaBB-CAT

+1. Change the app version in `projects/labbcat/config.xml` to match that of `config.xml`

+2. Ensure *labbcat* is the current project:
+`./set-project.sh labbcat`

+3. Build the web browser version of the app:
+`./cordova build browser`

+4. Copy the build files to the *elicit* subdirectory of your LaBB-CAT distribution, e.g.:
+`cp -r platforms/browser/www/* /var/lib/tomcat9/webapps/labbcat/elicit/`